BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 ## When not to use the Ingress Controller

 - Your deployment doesn't use alpha or beta features

+- You need features beyond simple Ingress including; TCP support, advanced traffic management like routing/spliting, security like mTLS, egress, and integration to service mesh

 - You have external load balancers (like AWS ELBs) which route to NodePorts and handle TLS